adilsonsimiaoDK/DataSciencieProduction/README.md

 # DataSciencieProduction
-The repository has scripts in python about data analisys of the RossMann store!
+The repository has scripts in python about data analisys!